coder-akram-khan/statistics_calculations/README.md

 - **Example 1: Realistic Data**: Demonstrates polynomial regression on car tollbooth data.
 - **Example 2: Prediction**: Predicts the speed of a car at a specific point using the fitted model.
 - **Example 3: Bad Fit**: Showcases a scenario where polynomial regression is not suitable (random data).
+### 4. Multiple Regression (New)

+- **Multiple Regression**: Uses more than one independent variable to predict a dependent variable.
+- **CO2 Emission Example**: Predicts CO2 emissions of cars based on their `Weight` and `Volume`.
+- **Coefficient Analysis**: Explains the relationship between independent variables and the predicted value.
+- **Scenarios**:
+  - Predicts CO2 emissions for a car with a weight of 2300 kg and volume of 1300 cc.
+  - Demonstrates the impact of increasing weight by 1000 kg on CO2 emissions.
+- Saved visualizations:
+  - `multiple_regression_prediction.png`: Visualization of predicted CO2 for sample inputs.
+  - `multiple_regression_coefficients.png`: Coefficient analysis plot.

 ---